kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 - 5.0in TFT LCD, 800x480 - sama5d27_som1_ek_pda5.dtbo
 - 7.0in TFT LCD, 800x600 - sama5d27_som1_ek_pda7.dtbo / sama5d27_som1_ek_pda7b.dtbo

-You need to enable it manualy

-Press any key during U-Boot, the following text should appear:
+You need to enable the needed environment manualy.
+To do that press any key during U-Boot, the following text should appear:

 ```
 Hit any key to stop autoboot:  1 ...
 0